-With more than 1,500 miles of Massachusetts shoreline, there's so much to explore and enjoy.
+With more than 1,500 miles of Massachusetts shoreline, there is so much to explore and enjoy—from sandy shores to coastline trails to rocky coves.
 This web page gives 10 ways to find the best beaches, ensure a safe and fun visit, and protect and improve the environment along the way.

-In Massachusetts, you have more than 1,000 coastal beaches, parks, conservation areas, boat ramps, and ways to the sea to choose from.
-So, here are some online resources to help you find your perfect shoreline spot:
+In Massachusetts, you have thousands of coastal beaches, parks, conservation areas, boat ramps, and ways to the sea to choose from.
+These online resources to help you find your perfect shoreline spot: